ParlocameonTheDev/BPP/README.md

 Makeshift Full Auto : Greatly increases fire rate, if you are willing to suffer the consequences.

 Munitions Pack : haha ammo go brrrrrrrrrrrrrrr!

+Muzzle Boost : Increases your weapons rate of fire.

+Muzzle Break : Resets the bullet gravity changes from any cards you have picked.

+Muzzle Flash : Lowers your rate of fire for more accuracy.

 Nailgun : Turns your weapon into a nailgun.
 Very weak, but shoots pretty fast.